 pnwdiving

-The pacific spiny lumpsucker is one of the most charismatic fish in the Pacific Northwest!
-They have golf ball bodies with a suction cup base, pouty lips, and they swim with a bumble bee-like motion.
+The Pacific spiny lumpsucker (Eumicrotremus orbis) is one of the most charismatic fish in the Pacific Northwest!
+They have golf-ball bodies with a suction-cup base, pouty lips, and they swim with a bumblebee-like motion.
 How can you not love these creatures?

 Lumpies can most often be seen October through March.
 In October they are about the size of a pea, and by March they're slightly larger than golf balls.
 The peak time to photograph them at a good size is around January through February.

-They are found at many of our dive sites but particularly at Redondo South Side or Three Tree North.
-Look in the shallows on clean broad leaf kelp, 5-25 feet deep.
+They are found at many of our dive sites but particularly at Redondo South Side or Three Tree Point.
+Look in the shallows on clean broad-leaf kelp, 5–25 feet deep.
 Late in the season you can see them on top of rocks or on red succulent kelp.
 Sometimes you can see them on eelgrass too.

 They typically start out brown and add more color as the season progresses.
 Red, teal, yellow, pink, orange, arctic blue, and mottled ones can be found by the end of the season.